Initial Public Offering (IPOs) are again the hottest sector in the Indian financial market since too much money has been made in the last few months.

 Also Read: 5 Mantras of Value Investing

-Over the years, I have hardly found any IPO which was launched keeping in mind the interest of the shareholders.
+Over the years, I have hardly found any initial public offering which was launched keeping in mind the interest of the shareholders.

-In fact in most of the cases it was launched in the form of legalised looting by promoters and their investment bankers.
+In fact, in most of the cases, it was launched in the form of legalized looting by promoters and their investment bankers.

 Benjamin Graham said, “Intelligent investors should conclude that IPO stands for Initial public offering.
 More accurately it is also a shorthand for – It’s Probably Overpriced, or Imaginary Profits Only, or even Insiders Private Opportunity”.

-History says that most of the companies comes out in IPOs during the bull markets when there is a plenty of money with the people and they are able to price more for the shares.
+History says that most of the companies come out in IPOs during the bull markets when there is plenty of money with the people and they are able to price more for the shares.

-The small investors generally gets trapped in the words of their brokers, is lured into the hype and often ends up large part of their savings betting on listing gains.
+The small investors generally get trapped in the words of their brokers, is lured into the hype and often ends up a large part of their savings betting on listing gains.

-The reason why I believe that small investor should avoid IPOs is that it is generally expensive and it has always underperformed over the long run.
+The reason why I believe that small investor should avoid initial public offering is that it is generally expensive and it has always underperformed over the long run.